paandahl/cpp-with-rust/README.md

 * For simplicity, this example always builds the Rust code in debug mode.
   [See here](https://github.com/paandahl/cpp-with-rust/compare/main...cargo-release-builds)
-  for suggested changes to adhere to the specified `CMAKE_BUILD_TYPE`.
+  for suggested changes to adhere to the specified `CMAKE_BUILD_TYPE`, and moving the cargo output to within the CMake build tree.

 ## License